 You calculate your time intervals.

 You ready the stop-watch.
-Husband (or partner) volunteers to be the one to go in and console, and man the clock.
+The spouse (or partner) offers to be the one to go in and comfort the baby, and man the clock.

 You go through the bedtime routine.
 Bath.
 Storytime.
 Hugs and cuddles.
 Rocking the baby.

 You put the baby down and retreat to your room.

 Your husband (or partner) starts the stopwatch when the baby starts crying.

 “This is going to be rough,” you both say to each other.